AI Acting Analysis: How worried should actors be?

 Top Boy (AI version)

-Will AI one day replace entire roles, whole productions?
-Undoubtedly – on some scale.
-A child will be able to create a short film with infinite creativity and imagination, right from their laptop…like cinematic, hyper-realistic Sims.
+We’re heading towards a time when a child will be able to create a short film with infinite creativity and imagination, right from their laptop…like cinematic, hyper-realistic Sims.
 Right now, the results are beautiful but lack understanding, finesse, connection and heart.
 However, the technology is evolving so rapidly that the question is: where will we be in 12 months?